tom-krieger/pxe_install/REFERENCE.md

 * `pxe_install::partitioning::ubuntu`: Create a partion table for Ubuntu systems

 Create the partion entries for presdeed.
+* `pxe_install::samba::host`: Create a host entry for a Windows node
 * `pxe_install::tftp::host`: Create a tftp server entry for a host.

 ### Functions